 From tea to good tucker, this is the island of curry.
-What the Sri Lankans don’t know about spice and rice, nobody does.
 And while the entire country boasts delicious culinary know-how, these are our four favourite must-eats:

-• Polos (green jackfruit curry): There’s so much jackfruit in Sri Lank you’ll see it in everything.
+Polos: (green jackfruit curry) There’s so much jackfruit in Sri Lanka that you’ll see it in everything.
 Curry or no curry, try as much as you can, as well as coconut, local seafood and an endless selection of spices.

 Because Sri Lanka is so lush, green and pumped with wildlife, the entire country can feel like a national park.
 In fact, it’s split into 22 parks, all boasting countless animal encounters.
 Minneriya National Park is where wild elephants roam free.
 Often present in numbers as large as 200, especially during the dry season between April and October, although they are sighted, en masse, year-round.
 The park also provides a habitat for toque macaques, sambar deer, buffalo, crocodiles and birdlife, with early morning more fortuitous for bird spotters, and late afternoon for elephant sightings.